coreeng/core-platform-docs/content/app/configuration.md

 ## Environment Variables via Deployment manifest

-Our reference applications will populate everything that's supplied via `.Values.service.environmentVariables` as environment variables to the application via a block in the `containers:` definition, in the _Deployment_ manifest, like:
+Our reference applications, and anything that uses our open-source app helm chart, will populate everything that's supplied via `.Values.service.environmentVariables` as environment variables to the application via a block in the `containers:` definition, in the _Deployment_ manifest, like:

 ```yaml
 {{- if .Values.service.environmentVariables }}